AronaCoker/AronaCoker/README.md

 - 👋 Hi, I’m @AronaCoker
 - 👀 I’m interested in Music, arts, Basketball and solving ridles
-- 🌱 I’m currently learning to prgram in Python
+- 🌱 I’m currently learning to prgram in JavaScript
 - 💞️ I’m looking to collaborate on any kind of Fun Projects
 - 📫 How to reach me ...
 You can reach me @ A.coker130@gmail.com if you want to chat or colaborate. :)